Mater8600/roclean/README.md

     Add more complex features to the gui, and make it more stable Add argsparse to "fast-main.py" instead of the annoying system Discord bot for ease of use wherever, and whenever, and with a community!
+(Probably not gonna happen) Auto report feature/ report feature
-    Auto report feature/ report feature
+    Description checks and more output options